ArthurWerle/Spotistics/README.md

  ### Possible problems
   - You'll need to change the `clientId` variable in `src/config.js` to your clientID.
   - You'll need to change the `redirectUri` variable in `src/config.js` if you're using something different that `http:\\localhost:3000`
-  - Client URI erros: you'll need to set the redirect URL's in your **[Spotify For Developers Dashboard](https://developer.spotify.com/dashboard/)**, because I'll setted it for my client ID (that is provided to you when you add an application to your account, and mine redirects to specific URL's that may not apply for you)
+  - You'll need to set the redirect URL's in your **[Spotify For Developers Dashboard](https://developer.spotify.com/dashboard/)**
 ___

-Feel free to fork, contribute and comment your thoughts about it.
+*Feel free to fork, contribute and comment your thoughts about it.
+My contacts are in my Github Profile.*

 ___

 *made with :heart: by me*